View our posts

 We use pure sounds (‘mmm’ not ’muh’,’sss’ not ‘suh’, etc.).
 This helps children to blend the sounds into words more easily.

-Click here to hear how to pronounce sounds correctly.
+Click the link below to hear how to pronounce sounds correctly.

 Please do not use letter names at this early stage.